-In the program we understand the challenges of defining and measuring well being.
+In the 'Big Talks for Little People' program, we understand the challenges of defining and measuring wellbeing.
 We propose a multi-dimensional emotional, social and cognitive perspective and the lessons provided in the module reflect this holistic and systemic thinking.